 Not all property the couple owns is considered marital property.
 Anything that is not considered marital property is not divided equally in community property states.
 Marital property excludes:

-- Anything acquired before the marriage or after the date of separation
+- Property acquired before the marriage or after the date of separation

 States Without Community Property Laws

-The rest of the states not on this list do not have community property laws and are considered common law property states.
+The states not on this list do not have community property laws and are considered common law property states.
 In these states, the property acquired during the marriage belongs specifically to the person who acquired it, unless the property is in both parties' names.
-In the event of a divorce, it doesn't necessarily mean that each person will receive an equal share.
+In the event of a divorce, it doesn't necessarily mean each person will receive an equal share of the property.
 In some states, a judge may order a spouse to transfer separate property to his or her spouse to make the divorce settlement fair for both of them.

 Dividing Your Community Property Assets

 If you live in a community property state and are curious about how your assets will be distributed in your divorce, consider seeking legal advice.
-An attorney will review your assets and debts, and discuss what type and amount of property you could be awarded according to the laws in your state.
+An attorney will review your assets and debts, and discuss the type and amount of property you could be awarded according to the laws in your state.